 On a sort of side note (this is the post script already, after all) – notice how perfumes have a list of chemicals on them.
 There’s a governing body that requires them to do that.
 Every year, a bunch of chemicals are decided to be dangerous enough that they should be listed on the bottle.
 Others are decided so dangerous they can no longer be used at all, requiring constant reformulations of your favorite scents.
 The thing is, when you see this list of chemicals, you think, ‘this is what’s in this bottle, this is what makes this thing smell like it does,’ but there’s hundreds of chemicals in there, hundreds.
 And the ones listed are only the ones that have to be listed.
 If you really look, it’s like every perfume is made of the same chemicals.
 That’s because a lot of the same ones are used in everything, just in different amounts, and with little tweaks here and there.

 See the International Fragrance Association; they make the safety standards and say which chemicals are safe or are no longer safe for use.
 They are hated by perfume enthusiasts because they forbid chemicals, requiring reformulations of favorite and legendary perfumes.
 They are fodder for chemophobes who think the world has organized a systematic slaughtering of the population via slow, chemical carcinogenesis.

-And then there’s this little something, about New Jersey, one of my favorites:
+And then there’s this little something, about New Jersey, my most popular post to date: